nidheimr/kyou/README.md

-# Kyou
+# Kyou-zig

 ## Overview

-Kyou is a simple xxd-like hex dumper written in Zig.
+Kyou-zig is a simple xxd-like hex dumper written in Zig.
 It was written for educational purposes and is likely not very efficient.

 ## Usage